Ugo-P/Projects_Dump/README.md

 # Projects_Dump
-Any project I'm working on and aren't private are , probably, here.
+Any project I'm working on and aren't private are (probably) here.